The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains

 \subsection{Turing computability}

-The theory of ordered or orderable fields, nowadays called \emph{real algebra}, was initiated by Artin and Schreier \cite{ArtinSchreier:1926,ArtinSchreier:1927} in the 1920s, culminating in Artin's solution \cite{Artin:1927} of Hilbert's 17th problem.
-Since the 1970s real-algebraic geometry is flourishing anew, see Bochnak--Coste--Roy \cite{BochnakCosteRoy:1998}, and with the advent of computers algorithmic and quantitative aspects have regained importance, see Basu--Pollak--Roy \cite{BasuPollakRoy:2006}.
-Sinaceur \cite{Sinaceur:1991} presents a detailed history of Sturm's theorem and its multiple metamorphoses.
+The theory of ordered or orderable fields, nowadays called \emph{real algebra}, was initiated by Artin and Schreier \cite{ArtinSchreier:1926,ArtinSchreier:1927} in the 1920s; a spectacular early success was Artin's solution \cite{Artin:1927} of Hilbert's 17th problem.
+Since the 1970s real-algebraic geometry is flourishing anew \cite{BochnakCosteRoy:1998} and, with the advent of computers, algorithmic aspects have gained importance \cite{BasuPollakRoy:2006}.
+We shall focus here on basic questions of computability.

 \begin{definition} We say that an ordered field $(\R,+,\cdot,<)$ can be implemented on a Turing machine if each element $a \in \R$ can be coded as input/output for such a machine and each of the field operations $(a,b) \mapsto a+b$, $a \mapsto -a$, $(a,b) \mapsto a \cdot b$, $a \mapsto a^{-1}$ as well as the comparisons $a = b$, $a < b$ can be carried out by a uniform algorithm. \end{definition}